huggingface/diffusers/examples/inpainting/README.md

 # Stable Diffusion Inpainting fine-tuning

-The `train_inpainting.py` script shows how to fine-tune stable diffusion model on your own dataset.
+The `train_inpainting.py` script shows how to train/fine-tune stable diffusion model for inpainting on your own dataset.

 ___Note___: